-3. Gain life experience that you can put on your resume!
+Gain life experience that you can put on your resume

 Several organizations at Metro give students the opportunity to grow into leadership or volunteer roles.
 At The Metropolitan, for example, you can work as a student writer, or you can work as an editor, which builds relevant experience that you can apply to a career after graduation.
 Other organizations, like the Student Senate, let students apply for roles that allow them to speak out in Metro’s community and vote on important issues.
 And some organizations are always looking for volunteers to help set up and run events.
 No matter which opportunity you choose to go for, these experiences will help you build and add extracurricular activity to your resume and cover letters, showing potential employers that you were involved and active in your school’s community.

-So if you find yourself with extra time this semester, consider checking out www.orgsync.com for any student organizations that you might be interested in joining.
-There’s something out there for every type of student, and who knows: you may just find yourself getting involved in your community, meeting new people, and building life experience!
+So if you find yourself with extra time this semester, consider checking out Orgsync.com for any student organizations that you might be interested in joining.
+There’s something out there for every type of student.
+You may just find yourself getting involved in your community, meeting new people and building life experience!